datagrok-ai/public/help/develop/how-to/show-lines-on-viewers.md

 let plot = view.scatterPlot({
   x: 'weight',
   y: 'height',
+  showLinesByEquations: true,         // Hide or show all lines stored in the dataframe.
-  showLinesByEquations: true    // This option allows to hide or show all lines and bands at once.
+  showViewerLinesByEquations: true    // Hide or show all lines stored in the viewer.
 });

+// Add line to viewer:
+plot.meta.addLine({
+  equation: '${weight} = 150',
+  color: "#ff0000",
+  width: 10
+});

 ```

-A similar method is used to create bands - `dataframe.meta.addBand()`.
+A similar methods is used to create bands - `dataframe.meta.addBand()` or `viewer.meta.addBand()`.
 Most of the parameters for lines and bands are the same.
 But there are also some parameters that are specific for lines and bands.
 See them in the description of the parameters for lines and bands.

 More examples of creating lines and bands can be found [here](https://dev.datagrok.ai/js/samples/data-frame/metadata/shapes).

 ## Line parameters

-Method to create a line: `dataframe.meta.addLine(parameters)`
+Method to create a line: `dataframe.meta.addLine(parameters)` or `viewer.meta.addLine(parameters)`

 Only one parameter ("equation") is required.
 All other parameters have their default values.